GeorgeStrakhov/dearteddy/README.md

 *Dear Teddy*

+* Anonymous p2p life debugging
 * Anonymous chat app for asymmetric peer-to-peer therapy
-* Universal Problem Solver // [General Problem Solver](https://en.wikipedia.org/wiki/General_Problem_Solver) for the era of social computing
+* [General Problem Solver](https://en.wikipedia.org/wiki/General_Problem_Solver) for the era of social computing
 * "Dear Teddy, please make everything alright"
 * Debug your life

 ## How it works (scenarios)

-1. You go to a website or launch a mobile app.
+1. You go to a website or launch a mobile app (later).
-2. Choose whether you need to talk to a teddy bear (role:user) or want to be somebody's teddy bear (role:bear).
+2. Choose whether you need to talk to a teddy bear (role:human) or want to be somebody's teddy bear (role:bear).
 3. Wait for a few seconds for a match (other random online user who is willing to perform an opposite role).
 4. You are dropped into a conversation (chat) with pre-filled beginning: Teddy said: "Hey, what's bothering you?"
-5. From there on the user (role:user) can type her messages and send them to the bear (role:bear)
+5. From there on the user (role:human) can type her messages and send them to the bear (role:bear)
 6. To prevent abuse, the bear (role:bear) can only reply with messages from a large number of pre-defined options, such as:
     * I understand.
     * I wish I could give you a hug right now!